nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 1. Click "Configure" button for Azure Pipelines.
 1. The next step will take you to the [Azure DevOps](https://dev.azure.com/nanoframework) website.
 1. Click on "Create New Project".
-1. Name the project following the GiHub repo name but without the "lib" prefix.
+1. Name the project following the GitHub repo name.
 Select _Public_ for visibility option.
 1. After the project is created a list with GitHub repositories shows.
 Select the repository that has been just created.
 1. The next step asks for the Pipeline configuration.
 Choose "Starter Pipeline" to get the build running and allow configuring the pipeline.
 The next steps will show the minimal yaml.
 1. Click on "Variables" and add the following ones.